 California Overtime Exemptions

-Salary is a key concept under both the FLSA and California law.
-To meet the white-collar exemptions (executive, administrative and professional) standard for a salaried employee in California, the worker must receive two times the California state minimum wage, and this amount may not be reduced for poor performance or lack of productivity.
+As stated earlier the salary basis requirements are determined differently under the FLSA and California law.
+Under state law, to meet the white-collar exemptions (executive, administrative and professional) standard for a salaried employee in California, the worker must earn a monthly salary equivalent to no less than two times the state minimum wage for full-time employment.
+Full-time employment means 40 hours per week as defined in Labor Code §515(c).
+This amount may not be reduced for poor performance or lack of productivity.

 Computer software occupations exemption